 CPU and cybersecurity

 In the realm of cybersecurity, the CPU holds significant importance.
-It's not only the heart of a computing system but also a potential target for cyber threats.
+The operating system plays a crucial role in efficiently utilizing CPU resources for computing tasks and application execution.
+It’s not only the heart of a computing system but also a potential target for cyber threats.
 Malware, for instance, can exploit vulnerabilities in a CPU to gain unauthorized access to a system or to disrupt its normal functioning.

 Hardware-based attacks, such as Meltdown and Spectre, exploit vulnerabilities in the CPU’s design to steal data processed on the computer.
 These attacks can be particularly challenging to mitigate, as they exploit fundamental aspects of the CPU’s architecture.